My Brightest Diamond

 CD and LP include immediate download of album (MP3).

-LP also includes download coupon to MP3 and FLAC.
+LP also includes download coupon to MP3.

 This Is My Hand began with a question.
 What is the value of music?